goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 @tableofcontents

-Any IDE or text editor can be used to develop Autoware Auto.
+Any IDE or text editor can be used to develop Autoware.Auto.
 Here, the configuration directives for some can be found.

 ## CLion {#configuration-clion}